IamSarTech/mysarkportfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, and my name is sarthak, and known with other bunch of other impressive titles and buzz words.
+      HI!
+I’m Sarthak, but you can call me sark and i known with other bunch of other impressive titles and buzz words.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all